White Haitians: Demographics

 Today, a group of Haitians are direct descendants of the Frenchmen who were saved from the massacre.
 As of 2013, people of solely European descent are a small minority in Haiti.
 The combined population of whites and multiracial people constitutes 5% of the population, roughly half a million people.
 People born to foreigners on Haitian soil are not automatically Haitian citizens due to the jus sanguinis (from right of blood) principle of nationality law.
-In addition to those of French descent, other White Haitians are of German, Polish, Italian, Spanish, English, Dutch, Irish and American descent.
+In addition to those of French descent, other White Haitians are of German, Polish, Italian, Spanish, Portuguese, Lebanese, Syrian, English, Dutch, Irish and American descent.
 Most white Haitians live in the Port-au-Prince metropolitan area, particularly the wealthy suburb of Pétion-Ville.

 According to the Haitian constitution since the time of independence, all citizens are to be referred to as black, where all races are considered equal to avoid prejudice.
-The creole term nèg is derived from the French word negre (which means "black") and is used similarly to dude or guy in English.
+The creole term nèg is derived from the French word negre (which means "black") and is used similarly to dude or guy in American English.
 A Haitian man is always a nèg, even if he is of European descent where he would be called a nèg blan ("white guy") and his counterpart being nèg nwa ("black guy"); all with no racist overtones.
 Foreigners are always referred to as simply blan regardless of skin-tone, denoting a double meaning for the word.

 In the countryside, it is common to hear a poor light-skinned person called ti-wouj (little red), ti-blan (little white) or simply "blan" rather than a milat (mulatto), which is commonly being used to exclude individuals at the bottom of the social ladder as the term "mulatto" historically coincides with people who were more privileged.